galaxyproject/total-perspective-vortex/docs/topics/concepts.rst

 Job Dispatch Process
 ====================

-When a typical job is dispatched, vortex follows the process below.
+When a typical job is dispatched, TPV follows the process below.

 .. image:: ../images/job-dispatch-process.svg